See below for more information on purchasing “New-Age compost bins” directly from Medford DPW, for immediate pickup.

 Their full report is 150 pages, and is available for download here.
 The Executive Summary, available as a separate file here, provides all of the key findings and recommendations from their research.

 Available year-round from Medford’s DPW, you can pay for the compost bin in the DPW Office in City Hall, room 304, during City Hall hours.
 Then, you pick up the compost bin from our City Yard location at 21 James St (details provided when you pay for the bin at City Hall).

 These compost bins are highly recommended by the State Department of Environmental Protection.

 Home Composting FAQ

 Some years The Office of Energy & Environment does a batch order of compost bins, when there is a good option to bring the community and to help raise awareness.
-In 2019 we are recommending the bins available through DPW.
+At this time we are recommending the bins available through DPW.

 The MA Department of Environmental Protection has a lot of great information about getting started composting, on their site.